anyingbenjamin/Bank-System/README.md

     def WithdrawMoney(self,amount):
         self.balance-=amount

-        print("%d is your balance"%self.balance)
-        '''if self.balance<2000:
+        if self.balance<2000:
             print("Insufficicient funds on your account")
             print("you were assisted by %s"%Teller1A.Name)

         else:
             print("%d is your balance"%(self.balance))
-        print("you were assisted by %s"%Teller1A.Name)'''
+        print("you were assisted by %s"%Teller1A.Name)

     def openAccount(self):